-We enjoy reading etiquette books from the past.
-You can get a great idea of what it was like to live during those times in those books.
-From fashion to cuisine – there were rules and modes of behaviour for everything.
-And Emily Post, a famous American author on etiquette, was top at explaining them.
+From fashion to cuisine – there were rules and modes of behaviour for everything in the past.
+And Emily Post, a famous American author, was top at explaining them.

 - Do dip your spoon away from you when eating soup